 In short, it’s the liberation that is precious, not the ornament.
 The book itself is meant (by Gampopa) to be the ornament that adorns liberation, which is the precious goal to which his text points.
 But whether we call it the Jewel Ornament or the Ornament of Precious Liberation, it’s the same text, and all translations have their individual merits, though I mostly rely on Ken’s most recent one.

 Tibetans familiarly refer to the text as dak.po.tar.gyen.
-Dakpo refers to the author, Gampopa, who was born in the Dakpo region of central Tibet and for whom the Dakpo Kagyu lineage was likewise named. tar.gyen means jewel of liberation, which is shorthand for the full title.
+Dakpo refers to the author, Gampopa, who was born in the Dakpo region of central Tibet and for whom the Dakpo Kagyu lineage was likewise named. tar.gyen means ornament of liberation, which is shorthand for the full title.

 This explanation is not necessary for understanding the book and the path; you might say it’s a (feeble) adornment of the adornment — the adornment of precious liberation, realization of our innate buddha nature, which is the point of it all.